 In order to make this less of a boring task to achieve, here are 4 monthly challenges to save money!

-You will see that you don’t have to totally restrict your budget by cutting out every single little thing you enjoy, you need to think about it in a smart way and see what’s right for you and your goals.
+You will see that you don’t have to entirely restrict your budget by cutting out every single little thing you enjoy, you need to think about it smartly and see what’s right for you and your goals.

 4 MONTHLY CHALLENGES TO SAVE MONEY

 #1 NO SPENDING WEEKEND

 Once a month (or more if you like it) try and do a no spending weekend.
 Don’t touch your wallet and card.
 Give them a rest.

 Weekends are usually, after eating out, the second big thing where our money goes; going to the pub for drinks, the cinema, eating out at the restaurant etc…You get the drill.
 By the end of the weekend, you may find yourself having spent a lot of €€.
 Which is why a no spending weekend is a great way to save up some money.